 - Your use of version control systems to manage your project source code.
 Which parts of your project were archived in a version control system?
-Give details of the repository which you used.
-If you have used BitBucket for your project then please give BitBucket user stephengilmore read access to your repository. - The types of testing which you applied to your implementation.
+Give details of the repository which you used. - If you have used BitBucket for your project then please give BitBucket user stephengilmore read access to your repository. - NEW: If you have used GitHub for your project then please give GitHub user sgilmore read access to your repository. - The types of testing which you applied to your implementation.
 Provide details of the types of testing which you applied to your project.
 Did you test on the emulator only, or also on a physical device?
 Do you have instrumented tests for your application (in androidTest)?
-Do you have unit tests for your application (in test). - (Only if relevant.)
+Do you have unit tests for your application (in test). - (Only if relevant1.)
 Instructions for installing the server-side part of your project, if you have one.
 If you have a server-side component to your project implemented in Python, PHP, Ruby on Rails, or similar, then provide details of how to install and run this component.

-$-\diamond$ -
+$-\diamond --$